 Share On Social!

-Adelante Healthcare System began to seek grants and partnerships to add personnel to expand beyond their historical focus on primary care.
+Adelante Healthcare began to seek grants and partnerships to add personnel to expand beyond their historical focus on primary care.

 Latinos and Barriers to Healthcare

 Many Latinos in Maricopa County suffer higher rates of disease, more obesity, and mental health issues.